Skip to content

 openkoi chat

 Starts an interactive REPL session.
 You type tasks, see iteration progress in real time, and use slash commands to adjust behavior mid-session.
+Chat sessions are persisted — transcripts are saved automatically and can be resumed later.

 bash